I-1-10-1.Subsequent Applications and Social Security Ruling 11-1p

 • SUBR (Subsequent Application Permitted)

 When the EDO is notified of a written request that was submitted directly to the AC (see HALLEX I-1-10-1 C.3. below), the EDO will act on the request as soon as possible to avoid further delay.
-After reviewing the request, the EDO will take necessary action to notify the representative or claimant of the exception decision.
+After reviewing the request, the EDO will determine the appropriate method to notify the representative or claimant of the exception decision.

 3. Branch Actions When Exception Is Submitted to Branch or a New Application Is Pending Without Approved Exception